-I like to consider myself somewhat of a chili aficionado and with that wealth of chili related experience, this Keto Chili gets the seal of approval from me.
-Now, depending on where you are from you may be saying, “uh…duh all chili is keto”, but not all chili is created equal.
+We like to consider ourselves somewhat of chili aficionados and with that wealth of chili-related experience, this Keto Chili gets the seal of approval from us.
+Now, depending on where you are from you may be saying, “uh...duh all chili is keto”, but not all chili is created equal.

 There seem to be just as many different regional varieties of chili as there are regions.
 Texas chili is strictly no beans or tomatoes, Skyline chili is served on a bed of spaghetti, but this chili is sort of a mashup of a few different styles to give you a hearty bowl of the American classic that’s probably close to what you consider traditional chili.
 It's sure to satisfy your tastebuds and keep your macros in check because of the no-bean factor.

-One of my favorite recipes as a boy scout was always chili cooked in a dutch oven over hot coals with a layer of cornbread baked right on top.
-Needless to say, next time I make this recipe I will definitely be whipping up a batch of my keto cornbread to recreate my favorite campfire classic.
+One of our favorite recipes was always chili cooked in a dutch oven over hot coals with a layer of cornbread baked right on top.
+Needless to say, next time we make this recipe we will definitely be whipping up a batch of our keto cornbread to recreate our favorite campfire classic.